Baden to Bismarck:

 much smaller than the huge Japanese Yamato class or even the American Iowa class.

 Bayern’s aft main battery.

-Bayern and her sisters appear in Great War at Sea: Jutland.
+Bayern and her sisters appear in Great War at Sea: Jutland, and further Imperial designs in Jutland 1919.
 Bismarck of course is the centerpiece

 game bearing her name.